 What To Bring To A Sleepover

-Don’t forget to include what to bring to a sleepover on your invitations.
+Don’t forget to include your things for a sleepover on the invite!

 Sleepover packing list: